tishasharma/Teach-Anything/README.md

 # Teach-Anything
-A Centralised Platform for Decentralised Learning
+A Centralised Platform for Decentralised Learning!